atomone-hub/atomone/CONTRIBUTING.md

 Following the processes outlined in this document will lead to the best chance of getting changes merged into the codebase.

-### Responsibilities of the stewarding team

-Gaia has many stakeholders contributing and shaping the project.
-The _Gaia stewarding team_ is composed of Informal Systems developers and is responsible for stewarding this project over time.
-This means that the stewarding team needs to understand the nature of, and agree to maintain, all of the changes that land on `main` or a backport branch.
-It may cost a few days/weeks' worth of time to _submit_ a particular change, but _maintaining_ that change over the years has a much higher cost that the stewarding team will bear.

 ### Ease of reviewing

- The fact that the stewarding team needs to be able to deeply understand the short-, medium- and long-term consequences of incoming changes means that changes need to be **easy to review**.
+ The fact that the codeowners need to be able to deeply understand the short-, medium- and long-term consequences of incoming changes means that changes need to be **easy to review**.